jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 export function baz() { .. }
 ```

 **Note:** In this previous snippet, I used the name `foo` for the function that `default` labels.
-That `foo` name however is ignored for the purposes of export -- `default` is actually the exported name.
+That `foo` name, however, is ignored for the purposes of export -- `default` is actually the exported name.
 When you import this default binding, you can give it whatever name you want, as you'll see in the next section.

 Alternatively, some will prefer: